Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/ThirdPerson/readme.md

-# Explore with a Third Person Controller
+# Explore with a third-person controller

-Explore from the perspective of a third person camera following a controllable character.
+Explore from the perspective of a third-person camera following a controllable character.

 ![Image of Third Person Controller](ThirdPerson.png)